Skip to main content

 HPA (Hypothalamic-Pituitary-Adrenal) Cortisol Chronic elevation impairs memory and reduces hippocampal volume.
 High cortisol actively suppresses both the HPG and somatotropic axes.

-Ultimately, the specific hormonal protocols for enhancing are rooted in a systems-biology approach.
+Ultimately, the specific hormonal protocols for enhancing memory and focus are rooted in a systems-biology approach.
 They seek to restore the complex, interconnected network of endocrine signals that governs brain health.
 By addressing the age-related decline in key neuroprotective hormones, it is possible to create a biochemical environment that is conducive to optimal cognitive function, allowing for the preservation of mental sharpness and vitality.

 References